Parkview Christian completes four-year journey, wins six-man state championship over Pawnee City

 The football title is the first for a Lincoln school since 2011, when Lincoln Southeast won Class A.

-The football title is also the first for Parkview Christian (11-1), completing a climb from captain Elijah Colbert's first season when the Patriots struggled to even field a team.
+It's also the first for Parkview Christian (11-1), which rose from struggling to field a team in captain Elijah Colbert's first season.

 People are also reading…